 - Onward travel:

-- During the length of your visa, you must have a travel ticket or funds available to buy a ticket to a country you can enter.
+- During the validity period of your visa, you must have a travel ticket or funds available to buy a ticket to a country you can enter.

 - Funds or sponsorship: